© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Two sections between Clawdd Offa & Pigeon House Farm is a scheduled monument protected by Cadw under reference FL091.
 View the official record →

-Wat's Dyke is an Early Medieval linear earthwork in Flintshire, Wales, forming one of two surviving sections of a substantial defensive or boundary work.
+Wat's Dyke is a linear earthwork of Early Medieval date located in Flintshire, Wales, forming part of the defensive frontier system of the Welsh-English border.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL091.

 Wat's Dyke: Two sections between Clawdd Offa & Pigeon House Farm dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Two sections between Clawdd Offa & Pigeon House Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL091.